zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 ---
-description: Stacks are the configuration of your infrastructure.
+description: >
+  Stacks represent the infrastructure and tooling that defines where and how a pipeline executes.
 ---

 # Managing stacks & components